-Researching the lives of midwives who ran their own private maternity hospitals in Townsville, in the early 1900s.
+Researching the lives of independent midwives who ran their own private maternity hospitals in Townsville, in the early 1900s.

 Researched and wrote a series of historical articles for James Cook University Library, as a component of their T150: Townsville's Past and Present project.
 These articles were published in the Townsville Bulletin throughout 2016.

 I wrote over a hundred weekly history articles for the Townsville Bulletin for their Townsville Eye supplement, called "The Ville".